 SILVERBACK DEADLINE ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors that a Class Action Lawsuit Has Been Filed Against Silverback Therapeutics, Inc. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against Silverback Therapeutics, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-30, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Silverback Therapeutics, Inc. (“Silverback” or the “Company”) ( SBTX) in the United States District Court for the Western District of Washington on behalf of all persons and entities who purchased or otherwise acquired Silverback securities between December 3, 2020 and September 10, 2021, both dates inclusive (the “Class Period”); and/or pursuant to the December 3, 2020 IPO.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Silverback Therapeutics, Inc. (“Silverback” or the “Company”) (NASDAQ: SBTX) in the United States District Court for the Western District of Washington on behalf of all persons and entities who purchased or otherwise acquired Silverback securities between December 3, 2020 and September 10, 2021, both dates inclusive (the “Class Period”); and/or pursuant to the December 3, 2020 IPO.
 Investors have until January 4, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.